 We have a readymade photography fund that lets your guests choose to whether to pay for the confetti shot, the moment you cut the cake or your first dance.
 And then you to get to send everyone the photos to say thanks.

-Laura from Babb Photo is based in Bath but happy to travel.
-Wedding commissions start from £2195.
+Laura from Babb Photo is based in Birmingham but happy to travel.
+Wedding commissions start from £2000.